balvig/bricks/README.md

 - [ ] TravisCI
 - [ ] Turn "setRotation" into an action instead for LED Matrix
 - [ ] Move "ack" to top of stack, run actions in reverse, or split actions
+- [ ] Use advertising instead of "scan" to claim bricks

 ### Nice to haves
 - [ ] Fix errors raised by `pio check` (mainly passing `Message` by value)